Future of Healthcare: Zero Patients Harmed

 Millions of healthcare patients in the U.S. are harmed annually; and tragically, studies show that some even die from preventable adverse events.
 Healthcare-associated infections, harmful medication errors, wrong-site surgeries and surgical fires are just some of the ways patients are being harmed needlessly.
 This is not acceptable.
 We must strive to reduce the incidence of preventable patient harm until the number is zero.
+It is important the future of healthcare advances to this.

 “Adapting and applying the lessons offers the promise of enabling hospitals to reach levels of quality and safety that are comparable to those of the best high-reliability organizations.”